mapping-commons/sssom/src/docs/spec-support-hashing.md

 ))
 ```

-Applying the SHA2-256 hash function to the above S-expression would yield the
+Applying the FNV64 hash function to the above S-expression and encoding the
-following hash (in hexadecimal):
-`e3bc1b4b586c6e86d0caf369d49c161163e255c4a779821f448a8e4fbd616522`.

-Finally, encoding the binary SHA2-256 hash in ZBase32 would yield the following
+resulting bytes in hexadecimal would yield the following final value:
-final value: `hq6bs14aptzepwgk6pw7j8ysnft6riqrw7har84rtk8r9xmbcwty`.
+`0A442FB005783031`.

 ## Test vectors